 Why did the script take so long?

 Chris Smith and I wrote it together, but it wasn’t like we were sitting next to each other hashing it out.
 I’d write a draft and send it to him.
-He’d read it, add/change/etc. and send it back, and I’d go through the whole thing.
+He’d read it, add/change/etc. and send it back, and we’d talk about before repeating the process.
 We went through about eleven drafts that way, sometimes months between drafts.

 How much of Chris’ work is in the novel.

 It’s impossible to remember who wrote what in the script.
 It all blended together.
-He’s more clever than I am, so a lot of the good stuff was his.
+He’s more clever than I am, more witty, so a lot of the good stuff is his.
+I mean, he basically came up with the puppets in THE BET, so he’s got a very different take on things than I do.

 What was the most challenging part of the adaptation?

 Not just translating what was happening in the script into paragraphs.
-To really let the words flow and, when it gets going, new things come up and I’ll go off on tangents and twenty pages go like that!
+To really let the words flow, and, when it gets going, new things come up, and I’ll go off on tangents, and twenty pages go like that!
 But most of the time, I’m sitting there trying to get the words to flow.
 Or trying to think of just the right word or way of describing something.
 I’ll have something simple in the script like “Mat pops some peanuts into his mouth,” which, if filmed, is just a throwaway bit to show he’s eating something, but in a novel I feel like there needs to be more justification and will go on about how he’s hungry, but doesn’t want to eat, and what he’s craving.
 A lot of times what I’m doing at the moment leaks in there.
 If I’m craving a cheeseburger, the character’s going to be craving a cheeseburger.
-Then, I’ll eat one and wonder why I went on and on about him wanting a cheeseburger.
+Then later, wonder why I went on and on about him wanting a cheeseburger.

 What was the inspiration for the story?